jgalanp/NetProLogo/README.md

 * Cross-platform compatibility.
 GPJ was entirely devoloped in Java.
 * Supports running multiple instances of the Prolog engine simultaneously, which can be very useful in multi-agent programming since it allows each agent having its own reasoner and knowledge base.

+## Download

+Any feedback you can provide regarding use cases, installation issues or future improvements will be very appreciated.

 ## Important notes

 Before using the extension make sure you have installed the proper [NetLogo](http://ccl.northwestern.edu/netlogo/download.shtml) and SWI-Prolog versions.
 In this [link](http://www.swi-prolog.org/download/stable?show=all) you can find the different SWI-Prolog versions.